Stokes flow with kinematic and dynamic boundary conditions: Introduction

 A precise formulation of the solvability of \eqref{Stokes:bvp} when $\Omega$ is a bounded domain in $\R^n$ and $\partial \Omega$ is of class $C^{0,1},$ is the principal result of the present work.
-For the Dirichlet problem, one deduces the existence of a pressure function from De Rham's theorem.
-For a simple proof of this result we refer to Tartar \cite{Tar78,Tar06}.
-We would like to emphasise, that the mixed boundary condition requires a \emph{stronger} formulation of this result.
+For the Dirichlet problem, one deduces the existence of a pressure function from De Rham's theorem \cite{Tar78,Tar06}.
+The mixed boundary condition, however, requires a \emph{stronger} formulation of this result.
 Nevertheless, the dynamic condition has been studied by some authors.
+The first occurrences that we have found are in the works of Glowinski \cite{Glo84,Glo03} and Pironneau \cite{Pir89}.
+An existence and uniqueness result for a generalized version of \eqref{Stokes:bvp}, when $\partial \Omega$ is smooth, is proved in Chapter~IV of \cite{Glo03}.
+For the existence of a pressure function, the author introduces a so called ``Stokes operator'' which maps $L^2(\Omega)$ into $L^2(\Omega).$ Our approach differs, in that we define the pressure operator in terms of the Bogovski\u{\i} operator, which is a well established concept in the mainstream literature.
+This gives a more precise estimate for the $L^2$-norm of the pressure, but Glowinski's approach could be more suitable for numerical computations.
 The solvability of \eqref{Stokes:bvp} when $n=3$ and $\Gamma_N=\partial \Omega$ is of class $C^{1,1}$ is studied by Boyer and Fabrie in Chapter~IV of \cite{Boy13} (without references to previous work).
-The authors observed that the pressure is unique, but did not consider the mixed boundary condition.
+The authors observe that the pressure is unique, but do not consider the mixed boundary condition.
 Maz'ya and Rossmann \cite{Maz07,Maz09} have studied the stationary Stokes system in a three-dimensional domain of polyhedral type with one of four different boundary conditions, including (\ref{Stokes:bvp}c--d), imposed on each face.
-Their investigations are mainly concerned with regularity assertions of weak solutions, but existence and uniqueness of the mixed boundary value problem for the Stokes system is proved in Theorem~5.1 of \cite{Maz07}.
-The present paper extends the aforementioned results to bounded Lipschitz domains in $\R^n.$
+They are mainly concerned with regularity assertions of weak solutions, but existence and uniqueness of the mixed boundary value problem for the Stokes system is proved in Theorem~5.1 of \cite{Maz07}.
+The present paper extends the aforementioned results to bounded Lipschitz domains in $\R^n.$ Moreover we clarify the notion of a pressure operator.